thexeno/HardWire-Arduino-Library/README.md

 Here will be described only the differences between the original *Wire* and the *HardWire*, everything else is compliant with the guide linked above to the Wire.

 ### Handlers
-This "hardened" (or more "hardware", "hardwired") version also supports the following handlers assigned during the initialization (are listed also the official ones). **Note that the use of the additional HardWire handlers is *never* a mandatory.**
+This "hardened" (or more "hardware", "hardwired") version also supports the following handlers assigned during the initialization (are listed also the official ones). **Note that the use of the additional HardWire handlers is *never*  mandatory.**

 - ***Officials from original Wire***